jmbarbone/barbone-cv/README.md

   * to not shorten author of current authors
   * to include month into poster presentation references
   * to correctly sort poster presentations by descending date (numeric year, numeric month)
+* Small modification of the `vitae::awesome_cv` template to show total number of pages